365 Coaching Tip: 364th & 365th – A FULL YEAR!

 November 10th Coaching Tip: Back At It.

-Got back on the treadmill these last few days, as I’m noticing that my VO2 Max has lowered since it was at the level of 39 when I was in great shape prior to the Summer National Senior Games.
-I took a break in August-October, as my right hip was tender and so were my Achilles tendon in my left leg.
+Got back on the treadmill these last few days, as I’m noticing that my VO2 Max has lowered since it was at the level of 39 when I was in superb shape prior to this past summer’s National Senior Games.
+I took a break in August-October, as my right hip was tender and my Achilles tendon in my left leg was sore.
 I’ve gained a few pounds, been walking, lifting, and doing my key exercises regularly.

 But today it was time: I decided to warm up walking 3 minutes, then alternated between walking and jogging 8-9 minute mile pace for 2 minutes.
 It felt great that I was able to do this.
 Made me smile to be back at it.
 As I head to Naples, FL soon for the winter season, I look forward to get back at it there and do it outside.
 I’m also going to weave in more rowing and swimming to give my hips and Achilles some relief.
 But, back at it!